Low Calorie Low Carb Cocktail Sauce

 2 bags Tortilla chips

 It is best to use an instant pot set to slow cook or a crock pot.
 You can use a large pot on low heat that is covered but it is not ideal.
-In a sperate large skillet add chorizo that has been removed from the casing.
+Set instant pot to sauté and add chorizo that has been removed from the casing.
 Brown until looks like ground beef consistency.
-Drain the drippings and set aside.
-Set instant pot to sauté and add the olive oil, peppers, and onions.
-Sauté until slight clear, about 5 min.
-Set instant pot to slow cook and add all remainder ingredient's including the chorizo.
-Cook in instant pot or crock pot for 2 hours.
+Drain the drippings if desired.
+Add the peppers and onions.
+Sauté until onion slight clear, about 5 min.
+Set instant pot to slow cook (do not pressure cook!) and add all remainder ingredient's and cover.
+Cook in instant pot or crock pot for 30minutes.

 Top with diced avocado and get your favorite tortilla chips and enjoy the best cheese dip ever!